excid3/tailwindcss-stimulus-components/docs/alert.md

 - `data-alert-dismiss-after-value` can be provided to make the alert dimiss after x miliseconds.
 Default is `undefined`.
 - `data-alert-show-delay-value` can be set to tell the alert to show itself after x miliseconds.
 Defaults to `0` miliseconds.
-- `data-alert-remove-delay-value` can be set to tell the alert to hide itself after x milisconds.
-Defaults to `1100` miliseconds.